eastgenomics/sc_wgs_monitoring/README.md

 The monitoring app uses a Python config file to allow customisation inputs, input and upload locations, app id...

 The repo has a default config file: `/app/sc_wgs_monitoring/config.py`.
-Default values can be overriden by using `-config` or using `config_override --key_name` with key name being the key in the config file described below:
+Default values can be overriden by using `--config` or using `config_override --key_name` with key name being the key in the config file described below:

 ```python
 CONFIG = {